 Most importantly, get started with version one of your online course content today, and you can always change or upgrade along the way.
 And if creating a full course sounds just too daunting right now, you can always start with a mini course to test waters and warm up your audience.

 No matter which path you choose, there is nothing worse than waiting for the right time create the content for your online courses.
 Start small with a mini course, map out your entire to-do list, and get familiar with all the course platforms before committing to one.

 No COurse, No problem – get started today!

 And if you don’t have an online course yet or thinking of automating your expertise or passion with an online course, below are some recommended resources for you to get started:

 - My Favorite Tool for Graphic Design

 - Watch the Content2Course Masterclass

 - Or Download Course Creator Roadmap

-Editor’s Note: If you use my referral links above, then I will get a small commission at no additional cost to you.
+Editor’s Note: This post was originally published in July 2022 and has been completely revamped and updated for accuracy and comprehensiveness.
+In addition, I believe in transparency.
+If you use my referral links above, then I will get a small commission at no additional cost to you.